apache/camel-website/README.md

 For example, to create Camel Kafka Connector release note:

-    $ yarn run hugo new --kind release-ckc releases/ckc-x_y_z # replace x_y_z with the release version (use underscores)
+    $ yarn run hugo new --kind release-ckc releases/ckc/release-x.y.z.md # replace x.y.z with the release version (use underscores)

-This will create a `content/releases/ckc-x_y_z/index.md` file which you need to edit to and fill in the required parameters.
+This will create a `content/releases/ckc/release-x.y.z.md` file which you need to edit to and fill in the required parameters.
 The content of the created markdown file is added to the _New and Noteworthy_ section.

 Make sure that you set the `draft: false` property to have the page published.